Boulaye Dia

-Boulaye Dia (born 16 November 1996) is a professional footballer who plays as a forward for club Lazio, on loan from Salernitana.
+Boulaye Dia (born 16 November 1996) is a professional footballer who plays as a forward for club Rennes, on loan from club Lazio.
 Born in France, he plays for the Senegal national team.

 Club career

 Reims

 Dia signed a professional contract with Reims on 16 July 2018 after a successful debut season with Jara Sud, where he scored 15 goals in 21 games.
 He made his professional debut with Reims in a 1–1 Ligue 1 tie with Angers on 20 October 2018.

 On 25 October 2020, Dia scored a hat-trick in a 4–0 win against Montpellier, thereby becoming the first Reims player to score one in the top flight since Santiago Santamaría in 1978.
 The win was the club's first in the league in the 2020–21 season.

 Villarreal

 On 13 July 2021, Villarreal announced the signing of Dia on a five-year deal from Reims.
 On his first official debut for Villarreal, which was against Chelsea in the 2021 UEFA Super Cup, he received lots of praise for his fine display.